fafafariba/gem-search-ui/README.md

 Note: Due to time constraints, only the `'reducers', 'actions', 'util', 'store'` tests were completed.

-## Improvements
+### Future Additions
 - Complete Jest/Enzyme component testing
 - Create user friendly submit button to replace magnifying glass when screen size decreases
-- Create more readable layout when screen size decreases
+- Create a more readable layout for mobile and tablet viewing
 - Add pagination for when gem dependencies or favorites page overflows
 - Add expiration date to data stored in local storage